OPT Frequently Asked Questions

 - How do I complete the I-765?

-Follow the ISSS step-by-step instructions.
+Follow the ISSS step-by-step instructions or refer to the USCIS website.

 - What should I pick as my OPT start and end date?